junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.R.
 406
 congress: 110th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 406

-> To posthumously award a Congressional gold medal to Alice Paul in recognition of her role in the women’s suffrage movement and in advancing equal rights for women.
+> To award a congressional gold medal in recognition of Alice Paul’s role in the women’s suffrage movement and in advancing equal rights for women.

 ## § 1.
 Short title

-This Act may be cited as the “Alice Paul Congressional Gold Medal Act”.
+This Act may be cited as the “Alice Paul Women’s Suffrage Congressional Gold Medal Act”.

 ## § 2.
 Findings